HyperGAN/HyperGAN/examples/configs/Readme.md

 Combines multiple wgan discriminators with multiple losses.

 > This shows that you can have multiple discriminators/losses with wgan powering each.

+## rmsprop-lsgan.json

+Uses LSGan Loss with RMSprop.
+Based on 256x256 - smaller networks may want to reduce the `layers` of the discriminator and the `z_projection_depth` of the generator.